ztachip/ztachip/Documentation/tensor_programmer_guide.md

 SIMD in general is very economical to implement in hardware.
 But to work efficiently, it requires data to be formatted in vector format.

 However this restriction may not match application data format.
-And also transfering non-vector formatted data is not efficient since transfer cannot be done in vector mode.
+And also transferring non-vector formatted data is not efficient since transfer cannot be done in vector mode.

-Scatter transfer is the solution to this problem by transfering/transforming non-vector formatted data to vector formatted data in an efficient way.
+Scatter transfer is the solution to this problem by transferring/transforming non-vector formatted data to vector formatted data in an efficient way.

 This method is used extensively in the provided vision and AI stack.